All Jeanneau Boats For Sale

-With great successes and Iconic Sail and Power Boats, Jeanneau introduced a NEW - NC 11.
+With significant successes and Iconic Sail and Power Boats, Jeanneau introduced a NEW - NC 11.
 The Concept.
-Jeanneau has taken a side step in the world of boat design and come up with a ‘New Concept’ which is very intelligent.
-Just put aside the standard flybridge and sports top cruiser that is generally on offer to us for a minute and indulge the idea of a boat that is perfect for the Job.
+Jeanneau has taken a side step in boat design and come up with a ‘New Concept’ which is very intelligent.
+Put aside the standard flybridge and sports top cruiser that is generally on offer to us for a minute and indulge the idea of a perfect boat for the Job.

 Webasto has innovated a new electric sliding glass roof which allows the skipper to step up and be in tune with the sea.
 This sunroof has integrated blinds shading the helm and instrument panel should the need arise.
-So many boat manufacturers sacrifice the transom bathing platform, this is a significant area when berthing ‘stern too’ that your crew member has a safe and stable platform to stand and not balancing on half a foot of the bathing platform.
+Many boat manufacturers sacrifice the transom bathing platform.
+This is a significant area when berthing ‘stern too’ that your crew member has a safe and stable platform to stand and not balance half a foot of the bathing platform.

 The lounge can be adapted to suit all occasions, whether you want to relax inside with your family around the extending dining table watching your favourite films or dine “al fresco” by merely transferring the rear sofa to face outside.
 This design is simple yet ingenious.
 ‘What’s cooking?’
 The heart of every home is the kitchen, and it is no different onboard the NC11.
 Cooking a meal for your crew is the essential task of the day.
 The fully fitted galley makes easy work for the chef preparing meals of every kind for the hungry crew.
 ‘Loads of sea air -

 Time for bed.’
-After a day on the high seas, a warm meal and a glass of wine you will need to take sanctuary in your double cabin.
-The NC11 has two more extensive than standard cabins, one master (skippers cabin) with en-suite bathroom and shower, a twin / double conversion cabin for the crew both with plenty of natural light and storage.
+After a day on the high seas, a warm meal and a glass of wine, you will need to take sanctuary in your double cabin.
+The NC11 has two more extensive than standard cabins, one master (skippers cabin) with en-suite bathroom and shower, a twin / double conversion cabin for the crew, and plenty of natural light and storage.

 The master cabin has under sprung mattress battens to make your night’s sleep that much more comfortable “Just like at home “.
 ‘Storage is King’ Everyone that has owned a boat in the past will tell you “there is never enough storage”.
 The NC11 leaves the competition behind with two large storage holds big enough for additional refrigeration, tenders, fenders, and clothing.
 The NC11 also has her workshop below decks with six holds all storage trays and more, all three storage holds are easily accessible and very welcomed.